goossens/ObjectTalk/docs-src/guide/basics.md

 	++b

-To most people, it is obvious that we want to assign the number 10 to variable a and increment variable b.
+To most people, it is obvious that we want to assign the number 10 to variable a and pre-increment variable b.
 The compiler however doesn't known the first statement ended after the number 10 and it will generate code
 for: